 Cosmetic products must also comply with the ingredient restrictions, prohibitions and allowable colourants.

-Labelling is a very important part of ensuring compliance with the relevant legislation.
+Labelling, including cosmetic product claims, is a very important part of ensuring compliance with the relevant legislation.
 Products that are improperly labelled, deceptively packaged or otherwise misbranded are prohibited and can be removed from the market.

 As mentioned, there is no pre-market approval for cosmetic products.
 The cosmetic firms are, however, encouraged to participate in the FDA’s Voluntary Cosmetic Registration Program (VCRP), which is an online registration system where manufacturers, distributors and packers can register their facility and provide certain information about the cosmetic products they are selling in the USA.